tanvir-ishraq/business-predictions-project-and-analysis/README.md

-# Project: Business data analysis & predictions
+# Project: Business predictions with analysis
 This is a Business storage, sells based predictions and anylysis project. <br> This notebook uses Raw Pandas on tabular data with statistics and makes data science predictions.
 All works in this project falls into one of two types: